koher/try-swift-2016/try-swift.md

 ### Results without an Error Type

-^ Think about networking operations.
+^ (11:22, 0:25) Think about networking operations.
 They fail in various ways.
 We want to retry the operation when it timeout.
 But not for "Forbidden", "Not found" and so on.

 ^ Then we branch the operation into the cases of `Success`, `Timeout` and the others.
-We don't need to list up all of possible errors.
+We don't need to list up all possible errors.

 ```swift
 // [ Swift ]